hashintel/hash/packages/engine/README.md

 #### For all macs

 Unfortunately, Apple currently doesn't provide a way to resize shared-memory allocations.
-To work around this allocations need to be sufficiently big such that they will not need to be resized.
-This can be done by setting the `OS_MEMORY_ALLOC_OVERRIDE` environment variable.
-Setting it to `250000000` should suffice.
+To work around this, allocations need to be sufficiently big such that they will not need to be resized.
+This can be done by setting the `OS_MEMORY_ALLOC_OVERRIDE` environment variable; setting it to `250000000` should suffice.
 This can be done using the command line

 ```sh
 export OS_MEMORY_ALLOC_OVERRIDE=250000000